|

 him, the listener can better appreciate the poem fully manifested with its

-refined structure, the story line and other essential components, while
+following its refined structure, the story line and other essential

-engaged and disengaged, understanding the poem and understanding ourselves at
+and its shadow, engaged and disengaged, understanding the poem and

 course, we will need professional readers.
 Each reader will bring in their